rustprooflabs/pgosm-flex/docs/DOCKER-RUN.md

 tables (`--slim`) must be left in the database (no `--drop`).

 > Important:  The original `--append` option is now under `--replication`.
 The `--append` option was removed in PgOSM Flex 0.7.0.
-See [the conversation](https://github.com/rustprooflabs/pgosm-flex/issues/275#issuecomment-1340362190) for context.
+See [#275](https://github.com/rustprooflabs/pgosm-flex/issues/275) for context.

 When using replication you need to pin your process to a specific PgOSM Flex version